jennG1425/Final-project/First_part/Readme.md

 # Final-project _ First Part
 This is the first part of the final project of the Turbulence with AI subject with the professor [Dr. Guillermo Barrios] https://github.com/AltamarMx/ai_fluidmechanics.

+The repository was made together with [Raymundo Cortés]https://github.com/Raynava7.

 The work made with TBNN in this project is presented, first of all we give an introduction to TBNN, then we used a python code provided by [tbnn] https://github.com/tbnn/tbnn github repository, we proposed 3 changes in the original code.